etldrz/alphonse/README.md

       - `attendance/inventory` Data type for the plot.
         - `SHEET_NAME` Location of the data.

-  - `SHEET_NAME` Returns an embeded link of the specified sheet.
+  - `SHEET_NAME` Returns an embeded link to the specified sheet.

 - `set` Allows the caller to change data.